mikhaill/mikhaill.github.io/6_Other_Considerations.md

 ---
 layout: page
 title: 6.
 Other Considerations
-published: false
+published: true
 ---

+> **Key Points**

+> 1. Try to use all available inforation about your potential customers to come up with an acceptable pricing strategy

+> 2. Pricing sends a message, be on the lookout for when the wrong messages

-This is more of a collections of a number of small and quick ideas to keep in mind before you get to the actual pricing considerations.
+This is a collections of a few quick ideas to keep in mind before you get to the actual pricing considerations.

 ### What else is the customer buying?
 One of the key customer insights that many miss, is to find out what else the customer is paying for and see if you can back out some of their descisions based on that.
 As an example, let's say you are targetting e-commerce retailers.
 E-commerce shopping carts generally come in two options